-Even though we moan about it from time to time, technology is often a godsend – especially during the pandemic.
-For one, it’s been invaluable with all the working from home, even though homeschooling was rough (thankfully, the kids are back in school!).
+Even though we moan about it from time to time, technology is often a godsend – especially during our pandemic lives.
+For one, it was invaluable with all the working from home, even though homeschooling was rough (sorry to remind you).
 Another positive?
-It’s helped us stay in touch with family and friends overseas.
+It helped us stay in touch with family and friends overseas.
 Although, despite the pluses, there are still a few concerns us parents have… like cyberbullying.

 Cyberbullying in Singapore: Essential information for parents

 What is cyberbullying?